Gravitational waveforms from periodic orbits around a novel regular black hole: Novel regular black holes (RBHs) and the test particle dynamics

 Due to the spherical symmetry of the spacetime \eqref{metric}, we focus on the particle moving on the equatorial plane ($\theta = \pi/2$) for convenience.
 Using the normalization condition $g_{\mu \nu} \dot x^\mu \dot x^\nu = -1$ together with Eq.~\eqref{tphidot}, we obtain

 This can be rewritten as

 where the effective potential is given by

 Without loss of generality, we set the maximum energy as $E = 1$.
-From the expression of the effective potential $\eqref{GeodesicV2}$, it follows that $V_{\rm eff} \to 1$ as $r \to \infty$.
-According to the same equation, if the energy of particle is $E>1$, it can escape to infinity, implying an unbound orbit.
+From the expression of the effective potential (Eq.~\eqref{Veff}), it follows that $V_{\rm eff} \to 1$ as $r \to \infty$.
+According to the same equation, if the energy of the particle is $E>1$, it can escape to infinity, implying an unbound orbit.
 For bound orbits, Fig.~\ref{Veffv1} illustrates the behavior of the effective potential $V_{\rm eff}$ for different values of orbital angular momentum $L$ and the deviation parameter $\alpha_0$.
 As shown in the left panel, a local maximum emerges in the effective potential, growing in magnitude with increasing $L$.
-Similarly, the right panel shows the effective potential $V_{\rm eff}$ exhibits local maximum whose values increase with $\alpha_0$.
-These results indicate that increasing either $L$ or $\alpha_0$ raises the energy required for a particle to escape to infinity.
-In other words, higher angular momentum or stronger deviation from the Schwarzschild metric increases the particle’s escape critical energy.
+Similarly, the right panel shows the effective potential $V_{\rm eff}$ exhibits a local maximum whose values increase with $\alpha_0$.
+These results indicate that increasing either $L$ or $\alpha_0$ raises the upper energy limit for which particles can have bound orbits.
+In other words, higher angular momentum or stronger deviation from the Schwarzschild metric increases the maximum energy at which bound motion is still possible.

 Next, we investigate the properties of bound orbits in this RBH spacetime.
 Generally, periodic orbits are a special class of bound orbits which exist between the marginal bound orbit (MBO) and the innermost stable circular orbit (ISCO).
 The behavior of a particle in bound orbits can be characterized by the extremum of the effective potential $V_{\text{eff}}$.
 The MBO satisfies the following conditions